Marshall Hatch

 Marshall (Hal) Davidson Hatch AM (born 24 December 1932) was an Australian biochemist and plant physiologist.
 He was the chief research scientist at the CSIRO Division of Plant Industry in Canberra.
-He is a Fellow of the Australian Academy of Science, a Fellow of the Royal Society, a Foreign Associate of the US National Academy of Science and was awarded Honorary Doctorates from the University of Göttingen and the University of Queensland.
+He is a Fellow of the Australian Academy of Science, a Fellow of the Royal Society, a Foreign Associate of the US National Academy of Sciences and was awarded Honorary Doctorates from the University of Göttingen and the University of Queensland.
 In Australia, in 1966, he elucidated, jointly with Charles Roger Slack, the C4 pathway for the fixation of carbon, which is also sometimes known as the Hatch-Slack pathway.
 He is now retired.

 Early life

 Hatch was born in Perth, Western Australia to Alice (née Dalziell) and Lloyd Davidson Hatch.
 His father was an accountant and the family moved to Sydney in 1947.
 His primary education was at Applecross Primary School and he then had a year of high school at Wesley College before moving east.
 He was 14 when he commenced at Newington College where he completed the last four years (1947–1950) of his high school education.
 He was a member of the First XV Rugby team and won the State under 17 years mile championship at Newington.
 He then majored in biochemistry at the University of Sydney completing his BSc with Honours in 1954 and a PhD in 1959.